What Are You So Scared Of?

-What Are You So Scared Of? is the debut studio album by Australian rock band Tonight Alive, released on 14 October 2011 through Sony Music Australia.
+What Are You So Scared Of? is the debut studio album by the Australian rock band Tonight Alive, released on 14 October 2011 through Sony Music Australia.
 The standard CD version of What Are You So Scared Of? contains 10 pre-gap hidden acoustic takes of the album.
 Let It Land EP was released to accompany it; it shares the track "Let It Land", and also contains a new song and the three acoustic versions which were unable to fit on the album.
 Tonight Alive traveled to Los Angeles to record the album with producer Mark Trombino (Blink-182, Jimmy Eat World, Midtown).
 As the follow-up to 2010's Consider This EP, What Are You So Scared Of? debuted on the Australian albums chart at No. 15.

 Production

 What Are You So Scared Of? was recorded at NRG Studios in Hollywood, California, and Music Friends Studios, in Los Angeles, California, in January 2011.
-Mark Trombino produced and engineered the sessions with assistant engineer Josh Newell.
+Mark Trombino produced the sessions with engineer Josh Newell.
 Mark Maxwell did additional production on "Starlight" and "Let It Land", while Mike Green did the same for "Sure as Hell".
 Tombino mixed the recordings, and then they were mastered by John Davis at Metropolis in London.